identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ### Target paths overlapping

-If multiple _git mappings_ are added, you should remember those intersecting paths defined in `to` may result in the inability to add files to the image.
+It is important to note that if there are multiple _git mappings_, the paths defined in the `to` field may interfere with each other, resulting in the inability to add files to the image.
 For example:

 ```yaml
 git: